-If you’ve got a company that is based in China or that sells to people in the PRC and you’ve decided it’s time to get that website up and running, then you now have an important question to ask- Should I host my website in China?
+If you’ve got a company that is based in China or that sells to the PRC and you’ve decided it’s time to get that website up and running, then you now have an important question to ask- Should I host my website in China?

 Yes, like all things administration in China, the hosting of a website is a topic which is often asked about and met with lots of rumours, confusion and misinformation.

 The good news is that you can save yourself from all that.
 How?
-If you are not a registered business in the PRC, you don’t need to host a website in China.
-You can set up a server and a domain name outside China in Hong Kong in a matter of minutes.
-Inside China?
-Time estimates vary, it can be a long process, but worthwhile if you have a registered business in China.
+Don’t base your website hosting in the PRC for your China facing website.
+You can set up a server and a domain name outside China in a matter of minutes, ready to build your site on.

 What About The Great Firewall?

-The simple fact is that you don’t have to host your website in China – in many cases, there’s no need.
+The simple fact is that you don’t have to put your website inside China- there’s simply no need in most cases.
 The Great Firewall of China stops traffic coming into China that is selectively blocked by the government.
-It doesn’t mean that your site won’t work if it’s based outside the country.
-Or that your customers should make a coffee while waiting for your site to load.
+It doesn’t mean that your site won’t work if it’s based outside the country, or that your customers should make a coffee while waiting for your site to load.
 Occasionally, some strange sites ( like legitimate software products) have been known to get blocked seemingly randomly, but that doesn’t mean that yours will.
 As long as you are conducting legitimate business that doesn’t conflict with the censorship rules then your website will work without any problems.
 Your main issue is to make sure you get the right hosting in the right location.

 So Where Are The Best Places To Host?

-Can I Or Should I Host My Website in China?
+Can I Or Should I Host In China?